jarekbryk/compbioftw/README.md

 - If you want just one or maximum two things to explain to someone why R is super awesome, show them Paul Campbell's presentation [A whirlwind tour of working with data in R](https://paulc91.github.io/intro_to_r/#1) and Gina Reynolds' [The Tidyverse in Action](https://evamaerey.github.io/tidyverse_in_action/tidyverse_in_action.html#1).
 You're welcome.

-- Pretty much anything [Jenny Brian](https://www.stat.ubc.ca/~jenny/) does, but in particular her UBC course [Data wrangling, exploration, and analysis with R](http://stat545.com) and her [tutorial on purrr](https://jennybc.github.io/purrr-tutorial/index.html).
+- Pretty much anything [Jenny Brian](https://www.stat.ubc.ca/~jenny/) does, but in particular her UBC course mentioned above [Data wrangling, exploration, and analysis with R](http://stat545.com) (now as an online book!) and her [tutorial on purrr](https://jennybc.github.io/purrr-tutorial/index.html).

 - David Robinson's step-by-step demonstrations of exploratory data analysis: [Modeling gene expression with broom: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics-broom/) and [Cleaning and visualizing genomic data: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics/).
 I also very much like his [Tidy Tuesday code-through YouTube channell](https://www.youtube.com/watch?v=qirKGdQvy9U) and [the accompanying GitHub repository](https://github.com/rfordatascience/tidytuesday).